-A car’s tyres play a major role in in its overall performance and handing, as well as comfort and safety.
+A car’s tyres play a major role in its overall performance and handling, as well as comfort and safety.
 As such, they are equally imperative and deserve some attention.
-You should make sure that your vehicle’s tyre have the correct PSI, which is a consensus for all tyres.
+You should make sure that your vehicle’s tyre has the correct PSI, which is a consensus for all tyres.
 This can mostly be found in the owner’s manual.
-Consult your local auto care store of the right rating for your new Sumitomo tyres Dubai for your vehicle.
+Consult your local auto care store for the right rating for your new Michelin tyres Dubai for your vehicle.
 To ensure that the tyres are always maintained, you can buy a small, cheap air pressure gauge at any car store or gas station in Dubai.
 So, let’s look at the benefits of having the correct car tyre pressure.

 An inflated tyre has its footprint reduced.
 And when the footprint is small, then it has less grip.
 This in turn, compromises your ability to control your car while on the road, especially when you are braking.
 An overinflated tyre can cause an accident in wet roads.

 Conversely, an underinflated tyre also results in reduced control, but mostly when you are cornering.
 When tyres are inflated correctly, it makes handling smooth and easier.
 This in turn, keeps you and your passengers safe on the road.